Santosh Gangwar

 Santosh Kumar Gangwar (born 1 November 1948) is an Indian politician currently serving as the eleventh Governor of Jharkhand since 2024.
 He is a former Minister of State with independent charge in the Ministry of Labour and Employment in the Government of India.
 He was a Member of Parliament (16th Lok Sabha), former minister of state in Government of India and a leader of Bharatiya Janata Party (BJP).
-He has been Member of Parliament for the city of Bareilly since 1989 till date (except 2009–2014).
+He has been Member of Parliament for the city of Bareilly for almost three decades.
 He was also the chief whip of the party in 14th Lok Sabha.

 He faced defeat in the 15th Lok Sabha Elections, 2009 by a very narrow margin by Praveen Singh Aron.
 Gangwar was the chairman of the Public Accounts Committee in 2009.
 He has been elected as Member of Parliament in 16th Lok Sabha.
 He won by a margin of over 2.4 lakh votes over his rival candidate in 2014 general election.
 He resigned from the post of cabinet minister ahead of the cabinet reshuffle in July 2021.
 He is formerly the Chairperson of the Committee on Public Undertakings.

 Santosh Gangwar was appointed the Governor of Jharkhand by President Droupadi Murmu on 27 June 2024.